 You’ll also want to pay down your credit card debt before you retire and start living on a fixed income.
 If you’re near retirement age, prioritize paying off as much of that debt as possible.

-The Bureau of Labor Statistics (BLS) reported that the average American household spent just under $440 a month on groceries in 2021.
-That’s up quite a bit compared to 2020: Inflation caused grocery prices to shoot up by 13.5% last year.
+The Bureau of Labor Statistics reported that the average American household spent just under $475 a month on groceries, and grocery prices seem to only keep growing.

-If you consistently find yourself spending more than $110 a week on groceries, you might be able to cut back by planning meals before going to the store.
+To use that number (meaning there is some wiggle room here): If you consistently find yourself spending more than $119 a week on groceries, you might be able to cut back by planning meals before going to the store.

-You might also consider shopping around to make sure you’re getting the best deals.
-While the price of eggs and butter has gone up around the country, you might be able to save money by buying in bulk at Costco or Sam’s Club.
+You might also consider shopping around to ensure you're getting the best deals.
+You might be able to save money by buying in bulk at Costco or Sam’s Club.

 Trending Stories